2.4. Create and edit map items

 Don't use editing tools to create new items by dragging existing ones to the appropriate location and changing their size or attributes (thereby “turning” demolished buildings into new ones, former construction sites into parking, etc.)

-For techniques for editing compound lines (roads, railways, etc.) consisting of separate sections, see Section 2.6.2.
-Composite linear items.
+- For techniques for editing composite linear objects (roads, railways, and so forth) consisting of separate sections, see 2.6.2.
+Composite linear objects.

-Techniques for creating and editing traffic conditions are described in Section 3.3.4.
-Traffic conditions.
+- Techniques for creating and editing traffic conditions are described in Section 3.3.4.
+Road signs.